dvtate/old-yoda/README.md

   4
   ```
  - <b>Variables:</b>
-  This calculator supports user-defined variables created as soon as you start using them.
-All variable names must start with a `$` to prevent them from clashing with other keywords, functions and numbers.
-Here's how to define one:
+  Variables are created as soon as you start using them.
+All variable names must start with a `$` to prevent them from clashing with other keywords and literals.
+Here's an example:
  ```
  >>> $a 4 =
  >>> $a print